FRCBS/first-time-donor-hb/README.md

 either successful or deferred cases.
 - hb.decimals: The number of decimals in Hb values that should be used.
 - donationdata: Path to the .Rdata file containing the data to be used.
 This is hard-coded by default to **donationdata.Rdata** in the working directory.
+If the donationdata object is already in the memory, this value can be left undefined and the line *load(param$donationdata)* be commented out.
 - units: HB units to be used: Shold be one of: mmol/L, or g/L or g/dL.
 - cutoff.male, cutoff.female: The required mimimum values to donate for males and females, respectively.
 These **must be set** and expressed in **units**.